Zenchiyu/advanced-formal-tools/README.md

 [4] KWIATKOWSKA, M., NORMAN, G., AND PARKER, D. Probabilistic Model Checking and Autonomy.
 Annual Review of Control, Robotics, and Autonomous Systems 5, 1 (2022), 385–410. _eprint: https://doi.org/10.1146/annurev-control-042820-010947

+Note that there can be some sentences that were copied from the PRISM website (e.g from the homepage, documentation, case studies) without explicit citation as we've lost track of them unintentionally.
+It was not in our intention to ignore who wrote what.